 - David, 49, investment banker, travels a lot for work, only in town for a few days

-- Sarah, 21, visiting her friend at university, wants to take great photos for her Instagram feed
+- Sarah, 21, visiting her friend at university, wants to take great photos for her TikTok account

 By having a clear vision of the kind of person you are targeting, you can then begin to work out how to communicate with them.

-Once you have developed your target audience personas, you can then begin work on how you are going to communicate with them.
-Set out a plan for your distinctive personas and decide how you will get your message across in a way that matters to them – including what channels to utilise and communication tone and style.
+Once your distinctive personas are in place, you will need to review how to best get your message across in a way that matters to them – including what channels to utilise and communication tone and style.
 Then apply this across all your communications!

 Of course, doing this work independently can be a challenge, and that’s why communications agencies like ours are here to help.
-We will research your target audience extensively, and then develop a tailored comms plan to connect with them in meaningful ways, getting you the results that you need for your business.
+We will research your target audience extensively and then develop a tailored communications plan to connect with them in meaningful ways, getting you the results that you need for your business.